tirinox/xchainpy/docs/install.rst

 Installation
 ============

-The XChainPy2 library is available on PyPi.
+The XChainPy2 library is available on `PyPi <https://pypi.org/user/tirinox/>`_.
 You can install it using pip.
 Depending on your goals, you can install different sets of packages.
 Some packages entail other packages as dependencies.

 Scenario 1
 ----------

 Utilizing separate clients of blockchains.
+Pick the needed blockchain clients from the list below.

 .. code-block:: bash